toukea/android-sqlite-access/README.md

     property named 'id' (case not sensitive) it will be implicitelly considered as your primaryKey */
     @SQLiteModel.PrimaryKey(policy = SQLiteModel.PrimaryKey.POLICY_AUTO_INCREMENT) //usable for integer Id only
-    int id;// if primaryKey policy is not set, SQLiteModel.PrimaryKey.POLICY_DEFAULT is used
+    int id; // if primaryKey policy is not set, SQLiteModel.PrimaryKey.POLICY_DEFAULT is used

     @Ignore     //ignore this field when persisting and querying on Db.